TRAVEL WITH CONFIDENCE

-If you have a chronic illness, such as diabetes or emphysema, it may add challenges to your travel.
+If you have a chronic illness, such as diabetes, emphysema, or cancer, it may add challenges to your travel.
 Advance planning is the key to a successful trip.

 Coordinate care with your primary doctor and specialists

-- Bring the names and telephone and fax numbers of all of your treating physicians.
+- Bring the names, phones, and fax numbers of all your treating physicians.

 Prepare for travel

 - Schedule an appointment with a Travel Clinics of America physician as soon as you know your travel plans.
 You may need additional health and travel shots and some of the travel immunizations may be contraindicated, especially if you are immunocompromised.

 - Bring extra medication with you in case you are unexpectedly delayed on your trip.
 Medications purchased abroad may not meet U.S. standards.

 - Pack all medications and supplies in your carry-on luggage and bring copies of your prescriptions.

 - Bring a first aid kit packed with over the counter medications approved by your physician.